 Many now also boast Bluetooth and/or Wi-Fi to stream music wirelessly from phones.
 Some will also include microphones with support for Amazon Alexa or Google Assistant.

 Another key thing to look out for is the number and type of wired connections on offer.
-HDMI ARC is our preferred option, because it's the easiest way to plug and play, and it means you don't need a remote just for your soundbar, because the TV passes all controls over the cable.
+HDMI ARC is standard now, because it's the easiest way to plug and play, and it means you don't need a remote just for your soundbar, because the TV passes all controls over the cable.

-However, some soundbars and bases don't include it, using optical digital instead.
-And some older TVs don't have HDMI ARC connections, or will only have one, which may already be in use by another box of yours.
+However, some older TVs don't have HDMI ARC connections, or will only have one, which may already be in use by another box of yours, so most soundbars will have the option of an optical audio connection instead.
 So make sure that you choose a soundbar with the connection types that suit your TV.

-Most high-end soundbars will have an HDMI passthrough, which can solve the issue of your TV only having one port – this means you plug a console, set-top box or whatever into the soundbar, which passes the video onto the TV, while still receiving all audio from the TV.
+Most high-end soundbars (and many budget ones) will have an HDMI passthrough, which can solve the issue of your TV only having one HDMI ARC port – this means you plug a console, set-top box or whatever into the soundbar, which passes the video onto the TV, while still receiving all audio from the TV.

 - The best 32-inch TVs – perfect for bedrooms and offices